How to Participate and FAQs

 How to Participate

-The following procedural information outlines how members of the general public may participate or apply for intervenor status in matters that come before the Board.
+The following procedural information below outlines how members of the general public may participate or apply for intervenor status in matters that come before the Board.

 Please refer to our Privacy Policy (privacy-policy) for information on how submissions related to public hearings will be handled by the Board.